AsoStrife/Computer-Vision-Project/README.md

 ## 1.1 Introduction

-The goal of this project was develop a Face Recognition application using a **Local Binary Pattern** approach and, using the same approach, develop a real time Face Recognition application.
+The goal of this project was to develop a Face Recognition application using a **Local Binary Pattern** approach and, using the same approach, develop a real time Face Recognition application.

 At high level the system is able, with a set of familiar faces, to recognize with a certain accuracy a new face.
 To do this, different methods were used in order to compare the results in terms of accuracy.